-ENG 233F WORKSHOP IN CREATIVE WRITING (formerly 133F)

-Prerequisite: Students must have completed the college writing requirement (ENG 131, or exemption) plus ENG 126F for ENG 233F- Fiction or ENG 127F for ENG 233F- Poetry, or permission of the instructor.
+WORKSHOP IN CREATIVE WRITING ENG 233F Three credit hours Prerequisite: Students must have completed the college writing requirement (ENG 131, or exemption) plus ENG 125F or permission of the instructor.

 Assignments in writing poetry or fiction.
 Students who have taken ENG 233F- Fiction may also take ENG 233F- Poetry for credit and vice versa.